 - Maintenance products developed specifically for terrazzo will have a neutral pH and be free of harsh chemicals.

-Contact Mid America Metals today to learn more about maintaining the safety and appearance of the terrazzo floors in your facility.
+Contact Mid America Specialty Services today to learn more about maintaining the safety and appearance of the terrazzo floors in your facility.